 Applications for Review

 The Determination of Human Research form should be used when it is unclear if the proposed activities require review by an Institutional Review Board (IRB).
+To provide additional assistance on whether the proposed study needs IRB review, review our guidance on What is Human Research.
 If the proposed study clearly is Human Research, do not complete this form!
 Instead, please submit the appropriate application for review and approval by the IRB.
 The Human Subjects Protection Program will provide a written determination which can be used to provide sponsors, collaborators, journal editors, and others with verification from an impartial source as to whether or not the proposed activities require IRB approval.

 Request for University of Arizona Human Research Site Authorization (RedCap)

 Request for investigators who are not affiliated with the University of Arizona to access University resources to conduct human research.
 See UA Site Authorization for guidance.

 This form should be used when children/wards, Prisoners, Native American or Indigenous Research and Pregnant Woman and Neonates are engaged in the research.

 - See the guidance page for information on each of these vulnerable populations.